sk00t3r/debian-install-ionqt/README.md

 Copy the ion.conf to the correct directory, (cd ~/.ionomy/) and edit the file to create a username and password.

-# Raspberry Pi TestNet Install:
+# Raspberry Pi Rebase Install:

 Minimum 8GB SD card is needed.